bbauska/front-end-web-ui/README.md

 ### **Preparing the Distribution Folder**

--   Open *.gitignore* and update it as follows.
+-   Open *.gitignore</i> and update it as follows.
 We do not want the dist folder to be checked into the git repository.

     **node_modules**
     **dist**

--   Then, install the *usemin-cli, cssmin, uglifyjs* and *htmlmin* NPM packages as follows:
+-   Then, install the <i>usemin-cli, cssmin, uglifyjs</i> and <i>htmlmin</i> NPM packages as follows:

     **npm install --save-dev usemin-cli@0.5.1 cssmin@0.4.3 uglifyjs@2.4.11 htmlmin@0.0.7**